Skip to main content

 From a 3rd party template

-data connector templates are available when the following apps are installed in your workspace:
+Data connector templates are available when the following apps are installed in your workspace:

 If the app is not already installed, go to the App Store to install.
-Once the app is installed, data connector templates for each app will appear as an data connector ready to set live.
+Once the app is installed, Data connector templates for each app will appear as an Data connector ready to set live.

-When you click on a template, you’ll see some information about what the data connector does and you can test it in the Messenger preview.
-If you’re happy with the data connector behavior, just select Set live for AI Agent.
+When you click on a template, you’ll see some information about what the Data connector does and you can test it in the Messenger preview.
+If you’re happy with the Data connector behavior, just select Set live for AI Agent.

 The Messenger preview here uses example data.
-When setting the data connector live, Fin will use your real customer data.
+When setting the Data connector live, Fin will use your real customer data.

-If you want to configure the data connector you can click on Customize, which will take you to the data connector builder for advanced configuration.
+If you want to configure the Data connector you can click on Customize, which will take you to the Data connector builder for advanced configuration.

 If you don’t have one of our supported apps installed, the apps will appear here for you to install them on your workspace.
-After installation, the relevant data connector templates will appear in the section above.
+After installation, the relevant Data connector templates will appear in the section above.

-Learn more about available data connector templates and use cases for Fin.
+Learn more about available Data connector templates and use cases for Fin.

 From an AI recommendation

-To see AI recommended data connectors, go to Settings > Integrations > data connectors and click New data connector.
+To see AI recommended Data connectors, go to Settings > Integrations > Data connectors and click New Data connector.

-You’ll see your unique AI recommended data connectors under "Create data connector from template".
-These are generated based on your conversation history to help you identify potential data connectors, see what percentage of conversation volume they could resolve, and preview them in the Messenger, before setting anything up.
+You’ll see your unique AI recommended Data connectors under "Create Data connector from template".
+These are generated based on your conversation history to help you identify potential Data connectors, see what percentage of conversation volume they could resolve, and preview them in the Messenger, before setting anything up.

 For AI recommendations to appear, Fin needs to be live on your workspace and you must have sufficient conversation volume.

-When you click on an AI recommended data connector, you’ll find information about what the data connector does and you can preview it in the Messenger (using example data).
-AI recommended data connectors are merely suggestions based on your conversation volume, but they require an API to be connected manually in order to work.
+When you click on an AI recommended Data connector, you’ll find information about what the Data connector does and you can preview it in the Messenger (using example data).
+AI recommended Data connectors are merely suggestions based on your conversation volume, but they require an API to be connected manually in order to work.

-To set the data connector live, click Set up to configure the API details.
+To set the Data connector live, click Set up to configure the API details.

-Now all you need to do is connect the data connector to your API by adding the HTTPS URL.
+Now all you need to do is connect the Data connector to your API by adding the HTTPS URL.

-From a custom data connector
+Create a custom Data connector from scratch

-To set up your own custom data connector for Fin, navigate to Settings > Integrations > data connectors and click + New > + Create from scratch.
+To set up your own custom Data connector for Fin, navigate to Settings > Integrations > Data connectors and click + New > + Create from scratch.

 Phase 1: API

-This tab defines how Intercom communicates with your external system.
+The API tab defines how Intercom communicates with your external system.

 Give your connector a short, descriptive name — for example, "Get unpaid account balance."
 This helps Fin understand when to use it.
 Add an internal description for your team's reference.

-See best practices for writing data connector descriptions.
+See best practices for writing Data connector descriptions.

-Note: Emojis aren't supported in data connector names and will throw an error if included.
+Note: Emojis aren't supported in Data connector names and will throw an error if included.

 Data inputs

 Data inputs let you specify what information Fin needs to collect before the connector runs — for example, a customer's account number if it's not already stored in Intercom.
+When Fin needs to pass a search query or other value to the API based on what a customer asks, add a data input and set the source to Let Fin collect — Fin will gather the value automatically from the conversation.

 Click + Data input and choose a format: